 - Epic: Nvidia GTX 1080 – For Epic Preset

-To understand the power of these GPUs, it would be best to benchmark these a long with a list of other recommended Graphics Card for Fortnite.
+To understand the power of these GPUs, it would be best to benchmark these along with a list of other recommended Graphics cards for Fortnite.
 (Benchmark Provided Below)

-Can You Play Fornite on an Integrated GPU like an Intel HD Graphics Card?
+Can You Play Fortnite on an Integrated GPU like an Intel HD Graphics Card?

-While the minimum requirements of the game do point to the fact that it can work on an Intel HD 4000 integrated CPU released all the way back in 2012, I have to check this by myself.
+While the game’s minimum requirements do point to the fact that it can work on an Intel HD 4000 integrated CPU released all the way back in 2012, I have to check this by myself.

 Testing on Intel UHD 630 Low Settings and 3D Resolution to 100% (FHD)

-So first I tested the game by setting it to FHD resolution, low settings and keeping the 3D Resolution to a max 100%.
+So first, I tested the game by setting it to FHD resolution, low settings, and keeping the 3D Resolution to a max of 100%.

 Here is a screenshot of the frame rates:

-At 100% 3D Resolution setting the game was barely playable.
-It constantly hovered at 23-25 FPS and this is only in idle creative mode.
-You can expect more frame drops if you play it in an action packed game.
+At 100% 3D Resolution setting, the game was barely playable.
+It constantly hovered at 23-25 FPS in idle creative mode.
+You can expect more frame drops if you play it in an action-packed game.

 Testing on Intel UHD 630 Low Settings and 3D Resolution to 50% (FHD)